 IYM: Do you encourage patients to practice Hatha Yoga?

 BP: Some people aren’t comfortable doing Hatha, but I will teach them some Hatha as a tool to use when they are thinking anxious thoughts.
 For example, if I work with someone who has health anxiety and is afraid they will get AIDS, they often monitor their body to see if they have symptoms.
 I will introduce Yoga Nidra so, when they monitor the body, they relax it.
 Then I teach nadi suddhi (alternate nostril breathing) and tell them to do it for five minutes in the morning.
 Deergha swasam (deep, three-part breathing) and nadi suddhi, along with stomach lifts can really help relax the stomach muscles, so I often teach these.
 The anxiety can be so deep inside, and agnisara dhauti helps relax the solar plexus.
 Hatha Yoga can be a great way to release tension, and I give my clients complimentary passes to take Hatha classes at the Integral Yoga Institute.

 About Boris Bhagavan Bisman:

 Boris Pisman, MS, NCC is a National Board Certified Counselor working at the Anxiety & Phobia Treatment Center of White Plains.
-He has been teaching Yoga for over 20 years, is a Yoga teacher trainer and general manager of the Integral Yoga Institute of New York.
-Boris was recently featured on “The Today Show” for his work using Yoga in the treatment of anxiety and OCD.
-His next workshop in Yogaville is February 29, 2009, and he has ongoing programs at the Integral Yoga Institute of New York.
+He has been teaching Yoga for over 20 years, is a Yoga teacher trainer and former general manager of the Integral Yoga Institute of New York.
+Boris was featured on “The Today Show” for his work using Yoga in the treatment of anxiety and OCD.
+He offers programs at the Integral Yoga Institute of New York and Yogaville.
 For more information, please visit: treatocd.com.